 Re-live the drama of Pacifica!
 Approximately two hours in length, this is the best serial drama ever made in the Latin language!
 American teenagers, living in a California beach community, cope with difficult choices and current teen issues as they struggle to find their way in an increasingly complicated and dangerous world.
 Order your own DVD Boxed Set!
 Includes all 4 episodes, in Latin with English subtitles.

-SLAM follows up last year's renowned teen-drama, "Pacifica", with its 2010 production…a musical!
-(The film will be complete with SUBTITLES for all you non-Latin speakers!)
+SLAM follows up its renowned teen-drama, "Pacifica", with its 2010 production—a musical!
+(The film is complete with SUBTITLES for all you non-Latin speakers!)

 In this video, Rivula points out the parts of the boat.